 Welcome to the Fauquier Community Food Bank and Thrift Store

-We only serve Fauquier County residents.
+We serve Fauquier County residents.
+Our hours are Monday thru Friday 12p.m. until 4 p.m. for client services.
+Donations are welcome Monday thru Friday from 9a.m. until 4:00p.m.
 If you live in another county, we can refer you to your local food bank.

 - Proof of residency

-You can pick up food once a month.
-Bread can be picked up daily and produce can be picked up daily when available.
+You can pick up food twice per month (USDA commodities are only served once a month).
+Bread and produce can be picked up daily when available.
 A volunteer will assist you in choosing food.

 If you need help feeding your family on a limited budget, the book “Feed Your Family of Four for $4 a Day” can help.
 You will find recipes, menu plans, shopping lists, shopping and cooking strategies, and more.
 Buy it at our Thrift Store and the proceeds support the Food Bank.

 We are located at 249 East Shirley Avenue in Warrenton.
 This is the road which goes past Wal-mart.
 We are near Taylor Middle School between Warrenton Auto Services and Highline Motors.
 If requested, the Circuit Rider bus will stop at our front gate.